symbiote-h2020/SymbioteCloud/README.md

  3. Accessing the resource and triggering fetching of our example data

-  Accessing the URL link we retrieved from the previous step calls Interworking Interface of our platform and forwards the access request to the RAP component.
-RAP searches for the resource with id specified in the URL and looks for internal resource id of this resource.
-Method we created in point 2.1 is called to retrieve value of the resource with internal id and observation is returned.
+  For an application to access the URL link retrieved from the previous step, it has to send an HTTP GET request to the *Interworking Interface* of the platform, which forwards the access request to the RAP component.
+RAP searches for the a resource with the *internal id* specified in the URL.
+The method  created in section 2.1 is then called to retrieve the value of the resource.

   `HTTP GET` on http://myplatform.eu:8101/rap/Sensor('589dc62a9bdddb2d2a7ggab8') results in: